A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

 A parent's total multipole expansions are then obtained by summation over all its child boxes' contributions:

-This process is repeated at each coarser level.
+This process is repeated each time we reach a coarser level.
 The Coulomb interaction between parent boxes is then computed from their multipole expansions as given in Eq.~\eqref{eq:Eab}.
 Similar to the $0^\text{th}$-order Q2FMM, uncomputing is needed to transfer the accumulated phases back to the qubits.
-In practice, we defer the uncomputing so that the computed multipole expansions can be reused at the next coarser level, just as in the $0^\text{th}$-order scheme.
+In practice, we defer the uncomputing to the end of the procedure so that the computed multipole expansions can be reused at the next coarser level, just as in the $0^\text{th}$-order scheme.
+In summary, at the algorithmic level, the higher-order Q2FMM preserves the same compute-reuse-uncompute pattern as the $0^\text{th}$-order construction; only the data carried by each box and the corresponding local update rules are refined.